 - unaltered by computer software

-- without any ‘red eye’
+- not have any ‘red eye’

-Photos of children
+Photos of babies and children

 Children must be on their own in the picture.
 Babies must not be holding toys or using dummies.

 Children under 6 don’t have to be looking directly at the camera or have a neutral expression.